 |You are likely to do well in ACT if …|

 Keep in mind that a small list of universities and colleges accepts the ACT in lieu of both the SAT and the SAT subject tests.
-This notably includes Duke University, Rice University, and Tufts University.
+This includes, notably, Duke University, Rice University, and Tufts University.

 When should I take the SAT

-Taking the SAT more than once (retesting) is recommended as most students improved their SAT score in their second testing.
+Taking the SAT more than once (retesting) is recommended as most students improve their SAT score in their second testing.

 Improve your SAT result at CANA

-Our SAT instructors are graduates of the most elite U.S. universities who attained top scores in standardized tests.
-They have all been carefully selected by virtue of communication skills and coaching ability.
+Our SAT instructors are graduates of the top elite U.S. universities who have attained top scores in standardized tests.
+They have all been carefully selected by virtue of their communication skills and coaching ability.

 In contrast to other SAT courses offered at other education centers, lessons at CANA are tailor-made to meet the specific needs of each individual student, reviewing all topics and placing emphasis on strengthening areas of weakness.
 Our test prep track record is stellar: on average, our SAT students improve their score by 300 points; over 90% of our students score 660+ in the reading and writing section, and over 85% score 700+ in the Math section.